Deborah A. Delaney

 5. Savoy-Burke, Grace.
 In Progress.

 4. Evans, Kathleen.
-In Progress.
+2016.
 An integrated IPM Program Using Non-chemical Controls to Manage Parasites in Honey Bee Colonies.
 M.S. in Entomology.

 3. Gardner, David.
-In progress.
+2016.
 Assessment of Native Pollinator Health and Diversity in Urban Forest Fragments.
 M.S. in Entomology.

 2. Darger, Katherine.
 2013.
 Delineating levels of Africanization in unmanaged honey bee populations along the east coast.
 M. S. in Entomology.